aayushhhhh/NIVIDIA_SELF_DRIVING_CAR/README.md

 # AutoDriveX: Empowering the Future of Autonomous Transportation

-"AutoDriveX" is a groundbreaking project that combines the power of the Udacity Car Simulator, NVIDIA CNN model, and Python in Jupyter to create a revolutionary self-driving car.
-Witness the AI-driven capabilities of AutoDriveX as it navigates complex scenarios, adapts to road conditions, and makes real-time decisions.
+"AutoDriveX" is a project that combines the Udacity Car Simulator, NVIDIA CNN model, and Python in Jupyter to create a self-driving car.
+Experience the AI-driven capabilities of AutoDriveX as it navigates complex scenarios, adapts to road conditions, and makes real-time decisions.
 Join us in shaping the future of autonomous transportation.

 ## Running Tests